 The video also discusses how to best clean off pesticide residue from locally grown produce that might have been minimally sprayed or simply not “certified organic”.

 What did you think of the American Academy of Pediatrics’ statement?
-Did you laugh and shake your head like I did?
+Did you laugh and shake your head as I did?
 Did you roll your eyes in dismay?
 Will you change any of your buying habits as a result of it?